jdreaver/rules_terraform/README.md

 - Simulate sharing values/config between Terraform and a separate dummy CLI tool (YAML files?) like at work to iron it out
   - https://github.com/bazelbuild/bazel/issues/13300
+  - Rule of thumb: values that need to be shared but are known ahead of time, like S3 bucket names, VPC CIDRs, DNS names, etc, are great candidates for things that could be shared via `.bzl` files.
+However, it is not clear what we should do with "generated identifiers" (VPC IDs, load balancer DNS endpoints, etc).
+This could be queried from Terraform state, queried at runtime, etc. Also, even if we query them at runtime, we then might need to "join" them with other values, like VPC CIDRs.
+Not sure.
   - A rule to create the remote state `backend` block, and rules to create `remote_state` by referencing the `backend` rules in other roots.
   - Consider leveraging [bazel